-Tie dye is a favorite at my house.
-We don’t do it terribly often because it is a big, stinkin’ deal.
-Usually it involves a sunny day, buckets, and a hose.
 Traditional tie dye is an outside only affair at our house.
-This easy tie dye process uses just food coloring and tissue paper.
+But this easy tie dye process uses just food coloring and tissue paper.
 You get all the amazing designs without all the mess!

 Tie dye with these materials, on this scale, allow for the same awesome patterns and vibrant color.
 This smaller scale is easier to control and allows for some awesome art making possibilities!